robbyzhaox/myocr/README.md

 2. Implement predictor for the model, you should implment the input and output for the custom model
 3. Build a custom pipeline to solve specific problems

+# Build Docker Image

+You can build Docker images for GPU or cpu inference.

 # Acknowledge

 Using the template from https://github.com/allenai/python-package-template